autistic-symposium/blockchains-security-toolkit/Solidity-Expert/Tricks-to-save-gas/README.md

 ---

+### Constant vs. Immutable variables

+Constant values can sometimes be cheaper than immutable values:

+1. For a constant variable, the expression assigned to it is copied to all the places where it is accessed and also re-evaluated each time, allowing local optimizations.
+2. Immutable variables are evaluated once at construction time and their value is copied to all the places in the code where they are accessed.
+For these values, 32 bytes are reserved, even if they would fit in fewer bytes.

+---

 ### Mappings are cheaper than Arrays

 - An array is not stored sequentially in memory but as a mapping.